DirectOutput/DirectOutput/Documentation/30_LedControl Files.md

 * __Max{NummberOfMilliseconds}__ defines the maximum duration for the effect in milliseconds.
 * __F{NumberOfMilliseconds}, FU{NumberOfMilliseconds}, FD{NumberOfMilliseconds}__ are used to specify the fading duration in milliseconds. _F_ sets the duration for both fading up and down, _FU_ controls fading up only and _FD_ fading down only.
 * __BPW{Percentage}__ defines the blink pulse width in percent.
 Valid values are 1-99, default value if not defined is 50.
-* __INVERT__ inverts the effect, so the effect will be active when it is normaly inactive and vice versa.
+* __Invert__ inverts the effect, so the effect will be active when it is normaly inactive and vice versa.
+* __NoBool__ indicates that the trigger value off the effect is not to be treated as a boolean value resp. that the daufault mapping of the value to 0 or 255 (255 for all values which are not 0) should not take place.
 * __Numeric Values__ without any extra character can be used to specify the duration of the effect or the blinking behaviour.
 If blinking has been defined, one or two numeric values are parsed.
 Value 1 controls the blink interval in milliseconds, while value 2 defines the number of blinks.
 If no blinking has been defined, only one numeric values which is used to defined the duration of the effect in milliseconds is parsed.

 \subsection inifiles_settingspara Setting examples